 Plumbers need critical knowledge and skills to protect the health and safety of the building occupants.
 What does this mean for you?

 As a registered practitioner, you must be able to understand and apply the compliance requirements of Mechanical Services plumbing work.
 These requirements include (as issued, published or remade from time to time):

-- HB 276-2004 A guide to good practice for energy efficient installation of residential, heating, cooling and air-conditioning plant and equipment, published jointly by the Plumbing Industry Commission and Standards Australia
+- HB 276 A Guide to good practice for energy efficient installation of residential heating, cooling and air conditioning plant and equipment, published jointly by the Plumbing Industry Commission and Standards Australia

 To undertake Mechanical Services work to a safe and competent standard, you must also be able to: